Shogan/kube-chaos/README.md

 ### Source

 You can compile the source and build your own executable yourself.
-You'll need Unity version 2019.4 or later.
+You'll need [Unity](https://unity3d.com/get-unity/download) version 2019.4 or later.
 When doing this you should be able to switch and build for multiple platforms.
 Linux and macOS builds should work fine in addition to Windows.

 ### Release

-You can download a precompiled release from the Releases page.
+You can download a pre-compiled release from the [Releases](https://github.com/Shogan/kube-chaos/releases) page.
 Unzip and run the executable to get started.

 ## Configuration